swayambh2004/Skybook/README.md

 ## 🔐 Core Security & Business Architecture

 * **One-Way Cryptographic Salting:** Plaintext credentials are completely eliminated; user records are processed using the computational complexity of the **BCRYPT** algorithm via native `password_hash()` and `password_verify()` verification handling loops.
-* **Role-Based Access Control Gates :** Hardened session filters intercept panel routing strings across backend admin suites (`admin_dashboard.php`, `admin_manifest.php`), strictly requiring `$_SESSION['role'] === 'admin'` to block privilege escalation or IDOR vulnerabilities.
+* **Role-Based Access Control Gates :** Hardened session filters intercept panel routing strings across backend admin suites (`admin_dashboard.php`, `admin_manifest.php`), strictly requiring  to block privilege escalation
-* **Context-Aware Encoding :** Dynamic string entities (such as names, contact info, and special meal preferences) are sanitized using `htmlspecialchars()` boundaries before generation to block Reflected/Stored XSS vectors.
+* **Context-Aware Encoding :** Dynamic string entities (such as names, contact info, and special meal preferences) are sanitized
-* **Decoupled Environment Abstraction:** Core infrastructure parameter keys are isolated inside a protected root `.env` container, keeping database parameters decoupled from public version control histories via `.gitignore`.
 * **Dynamic Inventory Auto-Restoration:** The cancellation architecture ensures that when a reservation is terminated, the system accurately updates and releases the corresponding passenger seat capacity count back to the flight line availability pool automatically.